-So you’re looking for the best Chromebook games to play- and to play right now.
+So you’re looking for the best Chromebook games you can play- and play right now.

-If you’re in a hurry to get your gameplay fix, scroll down and get to the list.
+(If you’re in a hurry to get your gameplay fix, just scroll down to get to the list.)

 Note that this list also includes my own opinions as well, as I’ve played all of these games (and still do).

 And this list is heavily biased towards retro and MMORPG-like games.